aXs2k00/k2/README.md

 # K2

 K2 is a super-lightweight Kali live-build profile aimed at quickly spinning up command-and-control instances.
 It builds on the upstream Kali live-build configuration with a trimmed image footprint so you can launch C2 infrastructure fast.
+Supported variants are kept lean: Enlightenment (e17) and Openbox.

 These are the same [build-scripts](https://gitlab.com/kalilinux/build-scripts) that the [Kali team](https://www.kali.org/) uses to generate the official Kali Linux base images, found here: [kali.org/get-kali/](https://www.kali.org/get-kali/).